 CLIMB TO SUCCESS – After 100 Years, Putnam Ladders Are Still Rolling.

-When President George W. Bush, Yoko Ono, and Diane von Furstenberg need a leg, they turn to Putnam, the rolling ladder company.
-For 100 years, the company that Samuel Putnam founded in lower Manhattan has offered trestle ladders, step stools, pulpit ladders, industrial steel ladders and, most important, the famous “Classic No. 1” – the rolling library ladder.
+When President George W. Bush, Yoko Ono, and Diane von Furstenberg need a leg up, they turn to Putnam, the rolling ladder company.
+For over 100 years, the company that Samuel Putnam founded in lower Manhattan has offered trestle ladders, step stools, pulpit ladders, industrial steel ladders and, most important, the famous “Classic No. 1” – the rolling library ladder.
 “The design hasn’t changed since 1905,” observes Putnam’s friendly, sandy-haired president, Gregg Monsees.

 But customers have.
 Putnam has always made rolling ladders for residential use, but for half a century those orders mostly came from a few high-brow architectural firms like McKim, Mead and White, who designed wood-paneled home libraries.
 From the 1920s through the 1970s, Putnam’s biggest customers were the phone company, dry-goods stores, and clothiers like Brooks Brothers.